Help Center> Log Tank Service> FAQs> Consultation> What Are the Recommended Scenarios for Using LTS?

 • Log visualization:

 • You can create a custom dashboard and use SQL-like syntax to analyze service logs that have been structured.
-You can add multiple charts or filters to a custom dashboard to achieve a BI-like display effect.
-Using LTS for service analysis can eliminate the procurement costs of data warehouses and BI systems and make it easier to get started.
+You can add multiple charts or filters to a custom dashboard and use LTS to analyze your services.
+This reduces the number of data warehouses to be purchased and simplifies the usage.

 • Log processing: In certain cases, service logs to be analyzed are mixed with run logs, sensitive data in service logs needs to be deleted, or logs lack multi-dimensional data.
-To address this, you can use the DSL processing function (dialing test started from September 30, 2023) to normalize, enrich, transfer, anonymize, and filter logs.
+To address this, you can use the Domain Specific Language (DSL) processing function (closed beta test started on September 30, 2023) to normalize, enrich, transfer, anonymize, and filter logs.

 more